shiyis/politics-doc/index.md

 ---
-title: Premise and Context
+title: Political Action Cmtes
 layout: home
-nav_order: 1
+nav_order: 2
 ---

 This page provides more context to the [POLITIX](https://github.com/shiyis/politix) project, where it strives to uncover how the PACs and Super PACs work in facilitating political campaigns and finances with respect to electoral activities; state or federal.